-The preparation of Consolidated Financial Statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the Consolidated Financial Statements and the reported amounts of revenues and expenses during the reporting period.
+The preparation of consolidated financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the consolidated financial statements and the reported amounts of revenues and expenses during the reporting period.
+Intangible assets estimated and recognized as a result of the Company's acquisition of a 78.85% ownership interest in Hiya (the "Hiya Acquisition") are based upon assumptions and inputs which have inherent estimation uncertainty.
 These estimates may be adjusted as more current information becomes available, and any adjustment could be significant.